Bogdcze86/Bogdcze86/README.md

 ## Hello, I'm Bogdan! 👋
-I study Computer Science at the Silesian University of Technology (Politechnika Śląska) in Poland
+I study Computer Science at the Silesian University of Technology (Politechnika Śląska) in Poland.
 I'm also interested in Cybersecurity.

 ### 📫 Here is my contact information: